-- 1. Determine the fair market value (FMV) of the automobile on the first date it is available to any employee for personal use. - 2.
+- 1. Determine the FMV of the automobile on the first date it is available to any employee for personal use. - 2.
 Using Table 3-1, read down column (1) until you come to the dollar range within which the FMV of the automobile falls.
-Then read across to column (2) to find the annual lease value. - 3.
-Multiply the annual lease value by the percentage of personal miles out of total miles driven by the employee.
+Then read across to column (2) to find the annual lease value. - Multiply the annual lease value by the percentage of personal miles out of total miles driven by the employee.